What is bipolar disorder?

 Mania

-Mania is a period of extreme high energy.
-Episodes may last for weeks or even months and can alter the way a person thinks or behaves.
-This can potentially lead to problems in relationships, work and school.
-During a severe manic episode, people are hospitalized.
+Mania is a period of extremely high energy that can last weeks or even months.
+It often alters the way a person thinks or behaves, leading to problems in relationships, work, and school.
+Severe manic episodes may require hospitalization.

 - increased energy